NishantBansal2003/LND-Fuzz/docs/TESTING.md

 "go-continuous-fuzz" project.
 This document outlines the various testing methods employed to ensure the reliability, performance, and correctness of the project.
-The methods include Automated Unit and Integration Testing (not yet implemented).
+The methods include Automated Unit and Integration Testing.
 Each method is detailed below with examples and instructions on how to run the tests.

 ## 2. Automated Unit and Integration Testing